Parylene Optical Properties

 The Big Picture

-Apart from the detrimental UV light interactions exhibited with the non-fluorinated types, Parylenes provide excellent optical properties and enhance the reliability of mission-critical applications, such as aerospace, scientific, and telecommunication devices.
+Apart from the detrimental UV light interactions exhibited with the non-fluorinated types, Parylene films provide excellent optical properties and enhance the reliability of mission-critical applications, such as aerospace, scientific, and telecommunication components and integrated circuits.
 If your project specifications call for products that can retain color and clarity, Parylene is an excellent option.

-Do you need help from an expert on your next Parylene project?
-Reach out to our team today for a free consultation.
+Do you need help from an expert in selecting a polymer coating for your next project?
+We can assist with scalable Parylene coating equipment.
+Reach out to our team today for a consultation.

 Sean Clancy, Ph.D.